Facing Pregnancy Discrimination At Work? Here’s What You May Be Wondering

 I Was Fired When My Boss Learned That I Was Pregnant; Can I Sue For Pregnancy Discrimination Or Wrongful Termination?

 Pregnancy Discrimination Attorney: Our lawyers have filled this employment website with as much law as we possibly could.
 However, an interactive evaluation of your individual rights and claims for pregnancy discrimination and wrongful termination cannot be performed online without direct conversations with one of our top lawyers, who will need to talk to you about your particular situation and what happen on your job.
-At The Spitz Law Firm, LLC, we provide a free initial consultation for potential claims in Ohio.
+At Spitz, The Employee’s Law Firm, we provide a free initial consultation for potential claims in Ohio.
 Do not speculate about your possible employment rights and claims when you can best get an answer by calling us today or filling out the submission form on our employment law website.

 DISCLAIMER: These answers do not constitute legal advice or guidance.